egosum/getdata/CodeBook.md

 `mergeFiles` is a function which merges the `train` and `test` data sets for a given type.

 `file` is an internal function of `mergeFiles` which builds the path to the file which contains the data.

+## Script output

+This script creates a tidy data set in the file `average_data.txt` in the R working directory